cbhsoftware/Stage/README.md

 # Conclusion

-For a recap, Rush is a discord music bot coded in Java and JSON.
+For a recap, Stage is a discord music bot coded in Java and JSON.
 Once again, we don't know when we will release it to the public as a stable release.

 Enjoy! :D